marceloFA/deadlines_app/README.md

-# A Tasks app
+# A Deadlines app

-This is a small Django project to register and manage academic Tasks Here are the current django apps that compose this project
+This is a small Django project to register and manage academic Deadlines Here are the current django apps that compose this project
 - tasks (related to tasks creation and mangement)
 - theme (not in use anymore, can be deleted)